shebacodes/shareyourtailor/README.md

 As the wedding industry develops further in Nigeria, there will be a continous need to source the services of tailors who can "build the look" for customers interested in mocking up styles they've seen from friends and family.

 Aso Ebi Files *[Name to be determined] aims to provide looks for the client based on colors, tailor and style.

+# Documenting setting up the API on my account